emilshigin/odin-learning/README.md

 ## [Recipe Website Demo](https://emilshigin.github.io/odinProject/odin-recipes/)
 >Nav bar Issue: The way github host the website causes the index.html to line up\
 >with the repo and not the folder.
 I opted to leave this issue inexchange for\
->when I pull the repo everything should work without breaking pages.\
+>when I pull the repo everything should work without breaking pages.

+### After thoghts
+> I would set up the div tags to account for device display sized.
+When the website\
+> is other then full screen it is miss algned.
+I would like to look into screen readers\
+> and support them.